BuildWithSachin02/javascript/toast notification/readme.md

-# Custom Toast Notification System
+# Custom Toast Notification System--

 A lightweight, customizable toast notification library built with vanilla HTML, CSS, and JavaScript.
 This project provides an easy way to display temporary notification messages with different styles (success, danger, warning, info).